Systemic Lupus Erythematosus FAQs

 Q:What is a lupus flare, and how long do flares last?

 A:A flare is when symptoms of a chronic disease are present.

 During a lupus flare, symptoms may range from mild to debilitating.
 A mild flare may involve a rash; a moderate flare may involve joint or muscle pain or severe fatigue; and a severe flare could be debilitating, affecting the organs and requiring medical attention.
 A flare occurs when the immune system is triggered.
 Some common triggers for lupus flares include infections, stress, pregnancy, sunlight, and starting or stopping a new medication.
 Lupus flares are unpredictable and there is no way to tell how long they will last.

 Q:Unlike arthritis, there is only one form of lupus.
 True or False?

 There are several types of lupus.
 Lupus generally refers to systemic lupus erythematosus (SLE), the most common form of the disease, comprising about 70% of all cases.
 Other types of lupus include:

 - Cutaneous lupus erythematosus (CLE) – limited to the skin, affects about 10% of people with lupus, has several subtypes:

 Q:People do not die from lupus.
 True or False?

-Q:As seen in many patients with lupus, the hallmark "butterfly rash" appears where on the body?
+Q:As seen in many patients with lupus, where does the hallmark "butterfly rash" appear?